Skip to content

 ManagementTokenProvider Token provider ITokenProvider null

-AutoCompleteMessages Gets a value that indicates whether the processor should automatically complete messages after the message handler has completed processing bool false
+AutoCompleteMessages Gets a value that indicates whether the processor should automatically complete messages after the message handler has completed processing bool true

 Namespace Namespace of Servicebus , Needs to be set when using with TokenCredential Property string null